BlackCat1606/sch-Conquer/README.md

 ### Overall Game Logic

+Following Objected-Orientated Programming principles, the game logic is divided across three objects.

+#### DotsGame

+`DotsGame` a container for the entire game instance, and is the sole object on which `doMove(interaction)` is called with an interaction.
+This object will translate the interaction into an `x` and `y` index and trigger `DotsLogic`, and it also handles conflict resolution between two players.

+#### DotsLogic

+`DotsLogic` performs is a class that performs checks on the board, and is called from `DotsGame`.
+It holds helper methods to check for adjacency and validity of moves made on the `DotsBoard`.

+#### DotsBoard

+`DotsBoard` is an object that represents the game board, which is stored in a two-dimensional array.
+It contains methods that deal with updating the board itself, such as `clearDots(ArrayList<DotsPoint> dotsPointList)`, which clears the points in the argument and cascades tiles above down to fill the empty spaces.

 ###Game Screen Components

 The game screen provides the main graphical user interface where the player will interact with the game.
-The main game screen is initialised by the DotScreen class in which the various sub game screen components are also initialised.
+The main game screen is initialised by the` DotScreen` class in which the various sub game screen components are also initialised.
 Each of the components can also be represented by a class and each class has a paired functionality with the main game logic class.
 The main components of the game screen can be seen below.

 ###Game Component Classes